 To be honest, the “pro” plan sounds like enough for a small publishing company and the idea of handling feedback from 50 (let alone 500) readers makes my head hurt.
 If you’re not wanting to gather feedback on several manuscripts at once, the free plan is probably enough for a simple reason: there’s a way to raise your reader limit from 3 potentially all the way to 15.

 First, you get one slot by reading 50k words and another at 100k words of other people’s manuscripts – which is to encourage both giving and taking.
 It’ll only count when you finish a book, though – probably to discourage leaving a book when you hit the 100k mark.
 I’ve just found another issue: if you read a book the author uploads over time (or writes on the site) and reach the temporary ‘end’, it won’t refresh the counter when you reach the ‘real’ end so if you see a book on the shorter end that’s not uploaded completely, wait with submitting the final rating or just stay a chapter behind.
-The reader UI gives you a progress bar with a % (similar to e-readers) so you have some idea how long to the end.
-I guess that’s also why an author can mark their MS as work-in-progress, though there’s nothing exact on that in the minimalistic help section.
+The reader UI gives you a progress bar or you can look at the ToC to have some idea how long to the end.

 The second option is the usual ‘recruit a friend’ bonus: you get another reader slot (two in case of paid plan) for each member who joins via your referral link – and the recruit gets an extra slot as well (so it’s +1 for both of you) – up to 10 recruits per account.
 Which technically means that if you join this way, the theoretical cap is 16 readers on the free plan.
 Furthermore, it counts active readers only so anyone you lock/kick out of your MS doesn’t count.